Contributor: Anonymous

 So, another questions remains.
 Why the hunters?
 Why does God need the hunters?
 To answer that, let’s look a few scriptures first.

-A great part of God’s plan for the Jewish people is their return to the land of Israel, that they be re-gathered together.
+A great part of God’s plan for the Jewish people is their return to the land of Israel, that they are re-gathered together.

 This return, “Aliyah,” is the destiny of every Jewish person on the planet.
 It is part of my destiny.
 For myself, it’s not a matter of “If”, but a matter of “when”; the “when” to be determined by my Heavenly Father.